dwavesystems/penaltymodel/README.rst

 .. end_penaltymodel_about

-.. update the following to the URL for :ref:`concept_penalty` post-restructure:
+.. todo:: update the following link post-restructure:

 For more information, see
 `penalty models <https://docs.ocean.dwavesys.com/en/stable/concepts/penalty.html>`_.